GoodMorningA1i/Education-Bot/README.md

 # Setup
 All you need to do is follow the link and invite the Education Bot to your server and you're done!
 It's that easy and no other setup is required.
-You're all set to start using the Education Bot to its maximum capabilities.
+You're all set to start using the Education Bot to its maximum capabilities!

+# Commands
+The Education Bot comes with many features that you can take advantage of.
+Below is the documentation for all of these commands, including prefix, formatting, examples and explanations.